carineang/tp/docs/UserGuide.md

 Format: `pin INDEX`

 * Pins the contact at the specified `INDEX` to the top of the list.
-* The index refers to the index number shown in the displayed list.
-* The index **must be a positive integer** 1, 2,3, …​

 Examples:
 * `list` followed by `pin 2` pins the 2nd contact in the address book to the top.